 When selling their homes, homeowners can still take advantage of the Capital Gains exclusion, which allows homeowners to write off up to $250,000 of profit from the sale of a home. $500,000 if filing jointly.
 There was tak of changing this with the new plan, however, the Capital Gains exclusion remains as it was.

-When buying or selling any property in FLORIDA, it is extremely important to look at all costs involved.
-The numbers go beyond the final sale price of the house.
-If you have questions or want to learn more, Core Real Estate Properties is happy to assist!
+When engaging in the purchase or sale of any property in FLORIDA, it’s crucial to thoroughly examine all associated costs.
+The financial considerations extend beyond the mere sale price of the house.
+If you have inquiries or seek further insights, Core Real Estate Properties is readily available to provide assistance and information!